The traditional way of doing Business (B2B in China ) is dying. New ways to develop your Business in China is via Digital , Search engine, Wechat etc

 Business in China at the Digital Age

-In today’s modern, digital landscape these practices have become increasingly sidelined in favour of a comprehensive, highly visible, online presence.
+In today’s modern in B2B in China, digital landscape these practices have become increasingly sidelined in favour of a comprehensive, highly visible, online presence.

 The focus is now on digital, online strategies.
 With the internet it is easier to search, identify and compare quality suppliers, especially with the strong customer review based culture in China.
 You can check information about companies to ensure they are trustworthy and provide a legitimate service.
 Online buyers also learn how to get the best offer and can learn a variety of techniques in order to manage their suppliers more effectively.